In this Bar Rescue episode, Jon Taffer visits Harbor Point Club and Grill in Richardson, Texas.

 Jon points out his partner has 6 figures in the business and a $10,000 tax bill but they are drinking away $50,000.

-The staff complain the drinking makes the owners lazy and unsupportive.
+The staff complain the drinking makes the owners lazy and they feel unsupported.

 Jon decides to test the owners and staff on serving drinks and food with only 15 minutes wait time.